Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the holidays.

 More Recipes To Love:

-Best Blueberry Orange Bread With Walnuts– This bread is perfect for making summer or winter, anytime you have some fresh or frozen blueberries available.
+Best Blueberry Orange Bread With Walnuts– This bread is perfect for making in the summer or winter, anytime you have some fresh or frozen blueberries available.

 Baked Apple Rice Pudding– Kids love this recipe, especially toddlers.
 This is a recipe I used to make for my daughter while she was growing up.